luismeyer/node-mtmr/readme.md

 ## Setup

-A working example can be found [here](./example)
+A working example can be found [here](./example).

 IMPORTANT: Make sure you have no "outDir" configured in your tsconfig.
-Otherwise the path's are weird
+Otherwise the path's are messed up!!!

-In your index file create the parse function
+In your index file create the parse function:

 ```js
 import { createParse } from "ts-mtmr";